Skip to main content

 The Humanities Program prepares students to:

-2. Understand the way that core texts from the Western tradition have helped to shape the ideas, concepts, and beliefs that underpin not only Western societies, but also an emerging global culture.
+1. Understand the ways that core texts from the Western tradition have shaped the ideas, concepts, and beliefs that underpin not only Western societies, but also an emerging global culture.

-6. Effectively express ideas in writing, attending to the demands of different audiences in a range of contexts and genres.
+5. Express ideas in writing effectively, attending to the demands of different audiences in a range of contexts and genres.

-9. Use writing as an iterative process that can include discussion, feedback, collaboration, and revision.
+7. Approach writing as an iterative process that includes discussion, feedback, collaboration, and revision.

-10. Refine writing and communication skills—including effective process and individual voice—that are transferable to academic and professional environments beyond the Humanities Program.
+8. Refine writing and communication skills—including developing an effective writing process and individual voice—that are transferable to academic and professional environments beyond the Humanities Program.

 Contact Us